Michael-JB/bm25/README.md

 1. **BM25 Embedder**: Embeds text into a sparse vector space for information retrieval.
 You can use these embeddings with vector databases, e.g., Qdrant, Pinecone and Milvus, etc.
 2. **BM25 Scorer**: Efficiently scores the relevance of a query embedding to document embeddings.
-3. **BM25 Search Engine**: A fast, light-weight, in-memory full-text search engine built on top of the embedder and scorer.
+3. **BM25 Search Engine**: A fast, light-weight, in-memory keyword search engine built on top of the embedder and scorer.

+See [bm25-demo](https://michael-jb.github.io/bm25-demo) for a WebAssembly demo of the search engine.

 ## Features

+- Multilingual tokenizer with stemming, stop word removal and unicode normalization
-- Fast
+- Language detection
-- Language-detecting tokenizer using industry-standard NLP techniques
+- Full access to BM25 parameters
 - Parallelism for fast batch-fitting
-- Full access to BM25 parameters
 - Modular and customisable
 - Configurable via compile-time features